Chicken Kiev

 Instructions

-- Prepare the chicken: Lay each breast flat onto your work surface.
+- Lay each breast flat onto your work surface.
 Butterfly the chicken breast by slicing it horizontally.
 Place the chicken breast opened between two pieces of parchment paper or plastic wrap and then flatten using a meat mallet.
 If you don't have a meat mallet you can also use the back of a heavy frying pan such as a cast iron skillet.
 Season each breast fillet with salt and pepper on both sides.

-- Assemble the chicken kiev: Cut the frozen butter into 4 equal pieces.
+- Cut the frozen butter into 4 equal pieces.
 Place a frozen piece of garlic butter in the centre of a chicken fillet, fold the chicken over the garlic butter, gathering the sides to the center to form either a round ball or a log.
 Wrap each chicken piece in plastic wrap and twist the ends to make sure it's wrapped tightly.
 Place the wrapped chicken pieces in the freezer for about 2 hours until the seams have frozen.

-- Form the breading: Add the flour onto a shallow plate, crack the eggs in another shallow plate and whisk, and in a third bowl the breadcrumbs.
+- Add the flour onto a shallow plate, crack the eggs in another shallow plate and whisk, and in a third bowl the breadcrumbs.
 Roll the frozen chicken first into the flour and make sure it is coated evenly, then roll it into the eggs and finally roll it through the breadcrumbs.
 Repeat with all the chicken pieces.

 Equipment